DevSecOps: Integrating Security Across SDLC

 Yes, DevSecOps is Advantageous – But Not Without These Best Practices

 The thought of applying DevSecOps might have started enticing you.
 However, implementing the philosophy requires combining multiple approaches and moving away from the traditional outlook.
-Summarized here are some best practices to implement DevSecOps.
+Summarized here are some best practices for implementing DevSecOps.

 Start by focusing on security right from the beginning of the SDLC.
 As mentioned, your SDLC must function within a security ecosystem.
-Unlike DevOps, where security was considered at the testing stage only, DevSecOps brings security into the picture in the earliest phases itself.
+Unlike DevOps, where security was only considered at the testing stage, DevSecOps brings security into the picture in the earliest phases.

 Security-as-a-code is vital to the core of DevSecOps.
 This idea rests on implementing security policies and driving vulnerability scanning to impart a robust character to the SDLC.
 So, you build a consistent and scalable security framework.

-In order to derive the benefits of DevSecOps, you must have the knowledge of the right tools and possess familiarity to integrate them with DevOps.
+To derive the benefits of DevSecOps, you must know the right tools and possess the familiarity to integrate them with DevOps.
 Interactive application security testing (IAST), static application security testing (SAST), and dynamic application security testing (DAST) aid in the early identification of vulnerabilities throughout the SDLC.

-In order to build a fully secured pipeline, the first step is to bring in automation at every key junction.
-Manual processes are slow and prone to errors, and so automation is a prerequisite to establishing DevSecOps.
+The first step to building a fully secured pipeline is to bring in automation at every key junction.
+Manual processes are slow and prone to errors, so automation is a prerequisite to establishing DevSecOps.

 DevSecOps is finally an extension of DevOps, so streamlined communication and coordination are what it demands.
-Make sure that you involve all stakeholders in decision-making, prioritizing security and making sure that team members are aware of their individual roles.
+Ensure you involve all stakeholders in decision-making, prioritizing security and ensuring team members know their roles.